mahmoudnafifi/mixedillWB/README.md

 To start training, you should first download the [Rendered WB dataset](https://github.com/mahmoudnafifi/WB_sRGB/), which includes ~65K sRGB images rendered with different color temperatures.
 Each image in this dataset has the corresponding ground-truth sRGB image that was rendered with an accurate white-balance correction.
 From this dataset, we selected 9,200 training images that were rendered with the "camera standard" photofinishing and with the following white-balance settings: tungsten (or incandescent), fluorescent, daylight, cloudy, and shade.
 To get this set, you need to only use images ends with the following parts: `_T_CS.png`, `_F_CS.png`, `_D_CS.png`, `_C_CS.png`, `_S_CS.png` and their associated ground-truth image (that ends with `_G_AS.png`).

-Copy all training input images in `./data/images` and copy all ground truth images in `./data/ground truth images`.
+Copy all training input images to `./data/images` and copy all ground truth images to `./data/ground truth images`.
 Note that if you are going to train on a subset of these white-balance settings (e.g., tungsten, daylight, and shade), there is no need to have the additional white-balance settings in your training image directory.

 Then, run the following command: